-&lt;sup>1Note that the host structures are interpreted to be steeply dipping and true widths are generally estimated to be 60% to 95% of reported intervals.
+1Note that the host structures are interpreted to be steeply dipping and true widths are generally estimated to be 60% to 95% of reported intervals.
 Infill veining in secondary structures with multiple orientations crosscutting the primary host structures are commonly observed in drill core which could result in additional uncertainty in true width.
-Intervals are calculated at a 1 g/t Au cut-off grade; grades have not been capped in the averaging.
+Composite intervals reported carry a minimum weighted average of 1 g/t Au diluted over a minimum core length of 2m with a maximum of 2m consecutive dilution.
+Included high-grade intercepts are reported as any consecutive interval with grades greater than 10 g/t Au.
+Grades have not been capped in the averaging and intervals are reported as drill thickness